TyraBOT/tyra/README.md

 ### 🤝 Contributing

-* Special thanks to [@Androzz](https://github.com/Androz2091/AtlantaBot) for the [dashboard](https://github.com/Androz2091/AtlantaBot) and his other cool discord bot projects
-* Feel free to [Fork](https://github.com/saiteja-madha/discord-js-bot/fork) this repository, create a feature branch and submit a pull request
+* Feel free to [Fork](https://github.com/TyraBOT/tyra/fork) this repository, create a feature branch and submit a pull request
 * You can check all the planned features [here](https://github.com/saiteja-madha/discord-js-bot/projects) or make a request for one at our discord
+* You may not fork this repository for personal, commercial or other use under penalty of legal action.